 — The Bankers’ Manifesto of 1892

 In my view, you cannot protect a society (especially children) from history by altering, eradicating, and suppressing it.
-We can only learn from what came before, through faithful accounts, the novels, the literature of the time, and the language of the era.
-Language and ethos, much like science, is improved upon through time, conscious refinement, and countless iterations.
+We can only learn from what came before through faithful accounts, novels, the literature of the time, and the language of the era.
+Language and ethos, much like science, are improved upon through time, conscious refinement, and countless iterations.
 Furthermore, for a child to mature into an adult — emotionally, epistemologically, and psychologically — appreciating, grasping, struggling, and suffering with both the beauty and the ugliness of humanity is a critical and necessary process.